SFI Journal. Issue 31

 Keywords: cosmism, sophiology, pan-unity, time, eternity, causality, negentropy.

 Possible Principles of Dialogue of Natural Science and Christian Theology

 Problem of dialogue is examined in the context of the existing tension between the scientific and theological ways of knowing.
 The method is based on the analysis reflections on this theme of the scientists themselves (mostly physicists), available in the literature.
 The analysis made it possible to identify objective and subjective difficulties in the way of convergence of two positions and formulate five principles of the dialogue: compliance with the competence boundaries, clarity and transparency of terminology, agreement on the unity of truth, need for joint discussion of axiological and ethical problems.
 The fifth principle involves the desire to hear and understand other party.
-The real dialogue of physicists and theologians going on at the Saint-Philaret Institute for more than six years is described and analyzed in terms of these principles.
+The real dialogue of physicists and theologians going on at the St Philaret’s Institute for more than six years is described and analyzed in terms of these principles.
 A picture of the positions of physicists (agnostics, atheists) and Christians is presented on four topics: Christianity, God and man, knowledge, good and evil.
 The difficulties in following all the principles revealed during meetings clearly show that the considered real dialogue is in the very initial phase and its further positive development requires effort on both sides.